 The remuneration system for the members of the Board of Managing Directors does not run counter to the monitoring function of the member of the Board of Managing Directors responsible for risk management.
-When agreeing on the targets with the member of the Board of Managing Directors responsible for risk management, the Supervisory Board makes sure that there is no significant correlation between the targets of this member of the Board of Managing Directors have no set that the or she monitors.
+When agreeing on the targets with the member of the Board of Managing Directors responsible for risk management, the Supervisory Board makes sure that there is no significant correlation between the targets of this member of the Board of Managing Directors and the targets of the organizational units that he or she monitors.